Welcome Students & Visitors!

 Open Advising - Every Tuesday

-Drop by Gray Wolf Hall, Room 253, at Everett Community College any time between 10:30 am and 4:00 pm to learn more about the program and get your questions answered, or call the Program Coordinator at (425) 405-1631 for more information or to schedule an appointment on another day.
+Drop by the Everett University Center at 915 N Broadway, 3rd floor office 324, between 10:30 am and 4:00 pm to learn more about the program and get your questions answered, or call the Program Coordinator at (425) 405-1631 for more information or to schedule an appointment on another day.

 Everett University Center